 While Nepal is rightly famous for its premium trekking, it's also a favorite destination for white-water rafters and kayakers.
 Long rivers with varied landscapes, warm waters, easy-to-challenging rapids and white-sand beaches to camp on mean that the country is a perfect place for a multi-day river trip.
 Most trips can accommodate all levels of experience, from first-time rafters to experienced kayakers.
-The following expeditions can be fit into a two week itinerary, and each have their own unique attractions.
+The following expeditions can be fit into a two-week itinerary, and each has their own unique attractions.

 Karnali River and Bardia National Park

 Western Nepal is remote and the infrastructure poor, so a 10-day trip down the Karnali River is an ideal way of experiencing this part of the country.
 The rapids are large on the first few days of this trip, then ease out later one.
 The water is a beautiful blue, the indigenous Raute people live in the area, and the trip ends near the Bardia National Park.